Killing Rats With Salt + How it Works

 You can mix cheese, rat chow, milk, chocolate, or other sweet-scented food with salt (table or Epsom salts).
 A snack or a treat is for luring rats to come and eat the mixture with too much salt to poison it without knowing.

-One main benefit of killing rats with salt is that the substance is readily available in most if not all homes.
-Also, salt as a rodent poison is not dangerous to human or pet health compared with other available rat poisons.
+One main benefit of killing rats with salt is that the substance is readily available in most if not all, homes.
+Also, salt as a rodent poison is less dangerous to human or pet health than other rat poisons.
 Although accidental salt ingestion may affect your pet, it is less damaging, unlike rodenticides that often kill instantly.

 Facts

 A mixture of large amounts of sodium with food used as bait can kill rodents infesting your home.
-If you have a much larger infestation to deal with, a salt poison may not be enough to assist with a population that breeds and multiplies faster.
+If you have a much larger infestation, a salt poison may not be enough to assist with a population that breeds and multiplies faster.
 Salt ingestion also does not kill rats in a flash.

 In conclusion, as a consequence, combine salt poisoning with other equally reliable rodent prevention and control methods.
 One such method is a solution of baking soda and vinegar.